ibm-cloud-docs/Db2onCloud/connecting/connectivity_options.md

 ### How to connect to a public endpoint:
 {: #pub_endpt_steps}

+**We recommend using Hostnames and not IP Addresses, since the underlying IP address may change**

-The easiest way to connect to your data is by way of the public host name that was provided in your welcome letter.
-You can also obtain your host name and credentials in the following ways:
+You can obtain your hostname, port and credentials in the following ways:

 #### From the console
 {: #pub_console}